 Schools are not directly responsible for bullying that occurs off the premises but we know that bullying can occur outside the school gates and on journeys to and from school.
-The bullying may be done by pupils from our own school, by pupils from other schools or by people who are not at school at all.
+The bullying may be done by pupils from our own school, by pupils from other schools or by 5 people who are not at school at all.
 Where a pupil or parent tells us of bullying off the school premises we will:

-- Talk to pupils about how to avoid or handle bullying outside of school. - Talk to the Headteacher of another school whose pupils are bullying. - Talk to the transport company about bullying on buses. - Talk to the police.
+- Talk to pupils about how to avoid or handle bullying outside of school - Talk to the Headteacher of another school whose pupils are bullying - Talk to the relevant transport company - Talk to the police.